Followers

 Go Tell it to the Mountain

-But the ride was turned on Ferguson, who was surrounded on a stretch of high ground called King’s Mountain (just over the border in South Carolina) and cut off from the main British column under Cornwallis.
-Withering and accurate fire from the rifles of the westerners devastated the Loyalists.
-Ferguson was shot trying to rally a defense and soon died.
+But the tide turned against Ferguson, who was trapped on a high ground called King’s Mountain (just over the border in South Carolina) and cut off from the main British column under Cornwallis.
+Withering and accurate fire from the western rifles devastated the Loyalists.
+Ferguson was shot while trying to rally a defense and soon died.
 The few who did not taste lead eventually surrendered.
-Shelby played a conspicuous role in planning and executing the operation and soon became a local hero.
+Shelby played a key role in planning and executing the operation and soon became a local hero.

 Draining the Swamp, with the Swamp Fox

-After King’s Mountain, Cornwallis’s strategy began to unravel.
-But there was more fighting to be done.
-Shelby joined forces with famed partisan general Francis Marion and assisted in seizing Monk’s Corner.
-Fighting continued throughout the south even after the surrender of Cornwallis at Yorktown in October 1781.
-But the British and their Loyal allies were beaten.
+After King’s Mountain, Cornwallis’s strategy began to fall apart.
+However, there was still more fighting to be done.
+Shelby teamed up with the famous partisan general Francis Marion and helped capture Monk’s Corner.
+Fighting continued throughout the South even after Cornwallis's surrender at Yorktown in October 1781.
+Nonetheless, the British and their loyal allies were defeated.

 Francis Marion and his partisan militia